Board of Directors

 Outside of Pastoring, Justin currently serves on the Board of Trustees for the Black Religious Scholars Group.
 Justin has an extreme love for coffee, and all things Marquette Basketball, Milwaukee Bucks, and Green Bay Packers.
 Most Importantly, he is working to leave a legacy with the most beautiful woman in the world, his wife, Courtney Lester, and his “little man” Camden.

 Mr. Lawrence Barnes graduated from High School in 1965, at which time he joined the U. S. Air Force.
 There he served as an Air Traffic Control & Warning System Technician and was Honorably Discharged in 1969.
 Mr. Barnes graduated from Merritt College in 1976.

 Upon leaving the military, he began his career with the USPS as a Distribution Clerk.
 Due to his exceptional performance and leadership abilities, it did not take long for him to begin moving through the ranks and into management.

-In addition to being a dedicated government servant for over 4 decades, Mr. Barnes is a committed husband, father, grandfather, bowler and fan of the Oakland Raiders.
-Furthermore, he is a leader in the Faith Based Community, serving as an active member (Deacon) of FMBC under the direction of Pastor, Dante R. Quick.
+In addition to being a dedicated government servant for over 4 decades, Mr. Barnes is a committed husband, father, grandfather, bowler, and fan of the Oakland Raiders.
+Furthermore, he is a leader in the Faith-Based Community, serving as an active member (Deacon) of FMBC under the direction of Senior Pastor, Justin R. Lester.

 Edison Kelly, ED.d. – Secretary